Also Known As

 Levels of anti-LKM-1 are not closely related to the severity of a person's symptoms or to their prognosis, most laboratories will only give a positive or negative result, but some will also give a titre or level.

-Those with type 2 autoimmune hepatitis may also have other autoimmune disorders, such as diabetes or thyroiditis.
+Those withtype 2 autoimmune hepatitis may also have other autoimmune disorders, such as diabetes or thyroiditis

 • Should everyone with liver damage be tested for anti-liver kidney microsomal type 1 antibodies (anti-LKM-1)?

 This is not usually necessary.
 Most cases of hepatitis will be due to another identifiable cause.
-However, if the person with symptoms is without other risk factors, and/or the doctor suspects an autoimmune process, then anti-LKM-1, ANA, and SMA testing may be performed.
+However, if the person with symptoms is without other risk factors, and/or the doctor suspects an autoimmune process, then anti-LKM-1, ANA, and SMA and other testing may be performed.

 • Will anti-LKM-1 ever go away?